HR supporting and leading during COVID-19 – Anne-Marie Flores

 A few pitfalls to avoid, which won’t be a surprise to anyone, is over-commitment or promise of stability when it may not be possible, ambiguous information, and directives that don’t consider the operational impact on how people do their jobs.

-Anne-Marie Flores is a People & Culture leader based in Brisbane, Australia.
-Her expertise spans across multiple industries, business-partnering at the GM level to support workforces up to 600 employees.
+Anne-Marie Flores is the Principal of AEP Consulting.
+Formerly a People & Culture leader based in Brisbane, Australia, her expertise spans across multiple industries, business-partnering at the GM level to support workforces up to 600 employees.
 She is enthusiastic about employer branding and has depth of knowledge in employment relations.
 Read the background behind this article series and other featured contributions.